bigin/Scriptor/docs/hetzner-demo-deploy.md

 - **Two separate compose stacks** (not one big file).
 Reason: proxy is shared infra, scriptor is one of (potentially) many apps later; independent lifecycles.
+- **Separate ops repo (`bigin/scriptor-cms-ops`)** for the override
+  + proxy stack + .env, instead of putting them in Scriptor itself.
+  Reason: keep host-specific values (domain, e-mail) and shared-infra config out of the open-source app source; gives future apps (`scriptor-cms.dev` prod, etc.) a natural home;
+  Scriptor stays a clean "the application", not "the application + my deployment".
 - **`!reset []` to drop ports in the override** (not a base-file edit).
 Reason: keep `docker-compose.yml` working for local-dev;
   prod-only behavior lives in the override.